OpenClassrooms-Student-Center/community/content/students/MagaliS.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Reconvertion professionnelle
-short_description: J'aime la musique, l'Histoire et le code bien sûr!
+short_description: J'aime la musique, le sport et le code bien sûr!

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students